decking notice

 How can I identify the product affected?

-• If you bought your product before 2005, it is not subject to this advisory.
+• If you bought your product before 2005, it is not subject to this recall.

 • If you have your invoice, it will assist LP Customer Service in determining whether you have product affected by the notice.